Last Week's Biggest Stock Laggards

 Weekly Price Change

 That's it for the weekly laggards recap.
 Looking to turn the tides and find some strong outperformers in the year ahead?
-The Motley Fool has created a brand-new free report titled "The Motley Fool's Top Stock for 2012."
+The Motley Fool has created a brand new free report titled "The Motley Fool's Top Stock for 2012."
 In it, my fellow Fools reveal a top pick that's poised for explosive growth ahead.
-Get instant access by clicking here -- it's free.
+Get instant access -- it's free.